 The Comprehensive Local Educational Agency Implementation Plan (CLIP) describes how state and federal programs work together to support the designing of quality and engaging work for students.
-Each LEA must submit all components of the CLIP in order to receive funding from state and federal programs.
+Each local educational agency must submit all components of the CLIP in order to receive funding from state and federal programs.

 Dalton Public Schools welcomes the feedback of stakeholders regarding the CLIP and the accompanying Implementation Plan Descriptors.
 To give feedback, stakeholders may call the Title I office at 706.876.4000 or email feedback to email@example.com